 Ugoretz has been working with cut paper ever since that first encounter in the 1970s.
 Today, her work is inspired not just by the traditional subject matter but also by modernist poetry, current political climates, and more.
 By using centuries-old techniques to craft modern pieces, Ugoretz has carved a unique niche in the realm of cut paper art.

 ABOUT THE EXHIBITION

-Releasing Words features nearly thirty cut paper pieces by Ugoretz.
-Ranging from the traditional to the very modern, the exhibition is a retrospective of the artist’s work in cut paper, ranging from the 1980s to the present.
-The exhibition includes framed pieces as well as a three-dimensional work and an installation of hanging pieces in the Museum’s historic women’s balcony.
-That installation, entitled Conversations, addresses miscommunication and conflict in the Middle East and is accompanied by an 11-minute “soundscape.”
+Releasing Words featured nearly thirty cut paper pieces by Ugoretz.
+Ranging from the traditional to the very modern, the exhibition was a retrospective of the artist’s work in cut paper, ranging from the 1980s to the present.
+The exhibition included framed pieces as well as a three-dimensional work and an installation of hanging pieces in the Museum’s historic women’s balcony.
+That installation, entitled Conversations, addressed miscommunication and conflict in the Middle East and was accompanied by an 11-minute “soundscape.”
 Meant to be heard while viewing the piece, the audio features spoken poetry in the Hebrew and Arabic languages.
-The soundscape will be accessible via iPad and headphones in the women’s balcony.

 THE ART OF PAPERCUTTING

 The exact origins of Jewish papercutting are uncertain, but it is clear that it has a long history in communities around the world, including Jewish and Chinese.
 The first mention of papercutting in a Jewish community is in 1345 in a book by a Spanish rabbi.
 And today the earliest surviving Jewish papercuts date to the late 18th century.